Black Population in Florida by Metropolitan Areas

 Although many are of Caribbean descent, several of these new migrants are not coming from the Islands or other nations.
 Many are moving from the Caribbean/West Indian communities of the big cities in the northeast.
 They move to Florida for the better weather without having to sacrifice culture.
 There are also approximately 100,000 who claim Sub-Saharan African ancestry.

 The largest percentages of those who claim a foreign ancestry live in southern Florida communities such as Miami-Dade and Fort Lauderdale.
 The Black population in Northern Florida consists mostly of African Americans who claim American ancestry in places such as Jacksonville, Sanford, and Tallahassee.
 Northern Florida is much more like the rest of the south regarding racial demographics and culture.

 SOURCE: US Census Bureau 2011 American Community Survey

-Florida Detailed African American Population Profile
+Get the Complete Florida African American Population Report